Digital rights management: Product keys

 A product key, typically an alphanumerical string, can represent a license to a particular copy of software.
 During the installation process or software launch, the user is asked to enter the key; if the key is valid (typically via internal algorithms), the key is accepted, and the user can continue.
 Product keys can be combined with other DRM practices (such as online "activation"), to prevent cracking the software to run without a product key, or using a keygen to generate acceptable keys.

 Activation limits

 DRM can limit the number of devices on which a legal user can install content.
-This restriction typically support 3-5 devices.
+This restriction typically supports 3-5 devices.
 This affects users who have more devices than the limit.
 Some allow one device to be replaced with another.
 Without this software and hardware upgrades may require an additional purchase.

 Persistent online DRM

 Always-on DRM checks and rechecks authorization while the content is in use by interacting with a server operated by the copyright holder.
 In some cases, only part of the content is actually installed, while the rest is downloaded dynamically during use.